kevinchannon/wite/README.md

 #include <wite/collections/stack_vector.hpp>
 ```

 This is a vector with a compile-time capacity, but a run-time size.
-It stores it's data on the stack, so don't put too many huge things in it.
+It stores its data on the stack, so don't put too many huge things in it.
 Other than not being able to call `reserve` on it, the interface is pretty much like that of `std::vector`.
 For example, you can do something like:

 ```c++
 auto v = wite::collections::stack_vector<int, 20>{};